Of Myths and Realities

 To be fair, I held out the possibility that she might have been exaggerating for the sake of argument.
 Yes, certainly there are some very fit women out there, some of whom could credibly challenge a fair number of men in a physical fight.
 This I could accept.
 Or maybe she just hadn’t really thought it through.

-However, I also had to consider that Shana might sincerely have believed that there were, in fact, “plenty” of females out there who really could thrash any male, a ridiculous, stupendously naive, nonsensical viewpoint, supported by zero evidence.
+However, I also had to consider that Shana might sincerely have believed that there were, in fact, “plenty” of females out there who really could thrash any male, a ridiculous, stupendously naive, utterly nonsensical viewpoint, supported by zero evidence.
 By definition, anyone who actually believed this would have to be delusional.
 You see my problem.

 But in talking to other people about this issue, it became clear that Shana was hardly alone in her thinking.
 Apparently her viewpoint is a fairly common one.
 This represents a pretty sharp shift in the zeitgeist, but if you think about it, you can kind of understand how it happened.
 After all, the mainstream media seethes with images of fit, toned, attractive women in full badass mode, strutting and preening for the adoring cameras, their well-muscled, personal-trainer bodies on full display, while at the same time male counterparts are scarcely to be seen.
-And all manner of movies and television serials feature ultrafit, invincible heroines with world-class fighting chops, running rings around hapless male opponents.
+And all manner of movies and television serials feature ultrafit, invincible heroines with world-class fighting chops, running rings around hapless male opponents twice their size.
 It’s become a trope of modern storytelling.
 This explosion of empowered womanhood has not gone unnoticed.
 It has seeped into the public consciousness and displaced the softer, more conventional image of women that once prevailed.

 What people forget, though, is that this new version–Woman 2.0–is a fiction, created to entertain us, just as the white-hatted, philosopher-cowboys and perfect moms and dads of yesteryear’s popular entertainment were fictions.
 This updated image of womanhood is about as real as a comic-book superhero.